hhellyer/llnode/README.md

                           * -v, --value expr     - all properties that refer to the specified JavaScript object (default)
                           * -n, --name  name     - all properties with the specified name
                           * -s, --string string  - all properties that refer to the specified JavaScript string value
+                          * --array-length num   - print maximum of `num` elements in array

       inspect         -- Print detailed description and contents of the JavaScript value.